-Supervisor support and training post payments will shift to the National Consistent Payments (NCP) framework under the Australian General Practice Training (AGPT) funded pathway.
-This means:
+Supervisors and training posts may be eligible to access payments through the National Consistent Payments (NCP) framework under the Australian General Practice Training (AGPT) funded pathway.
+This means Services Australia will pay supervisors and training posts directly for eligible payments under the NCP framework.

-Training posts and supervisors will also have access to additional funding through the ACRRM Flexible Funds program in line with the Nationally Consistent Payments (NCP) framework.
+Training posts and supervisors now have access to additional funding on an application basis through the ACRRM Flexible Funds program in line with the Nationally Consistent Payments (NCP) framework.

 Required employee arrangements

-You may still negotiate additional terms with your registrars above and beyond the NTCER (e.g., flexible rosters, billing arrangements or non-clinical activity), provided the minimum NTCER conditions are met.
+Training posts may still negotiate additional terms with their registrars above and beyond the NTCER (e.g., flexible rosters, billing arrangements or non-clinical activity), provided the minimum NTCER conditions are met.

-These scenarios are designed to help supervisors and training posts understand what the changes mean what steps they may need to take.
+These scenarios are designed to help supervisors and training posts understand how the consolidation impacts them and determine whether they need to take action.

 Dr Ho is an RGTS registrar with a placement that runs from Semester 2, 2025 into Semester 1, 2026.
 They want to know if they need a new Medicare Provider Number (MPN).